MathieuBordere/sqlite-thread/README.md

 ## GOAL
 Measure the performance overhead of running a SQLite query in a thread that needs to coordinate with a libuv eventloop.
+The tool just selects all the rows from the database provided to the tool.

 ## Scenarios
 1. base:  Run the query in a single thread, this is the fastest possible way to step a